Get 80% off your plan for your first 3 months*

 How much does employee turnover cost a small business?

 Turnover typically costs 50% to 200% of an employee's annual salary.
 This includes recruitment, onboarding, training, and lost productivity.
 For highly skilled talent, replacement costs can reach 200% of annual salary.
-For small businesses, even one departure can significantly affect operations and profitability.
-Investing in retention often costs less than repeatedly replacing staff.
+For small businesses, even one departure can significantly affect operations.

 Disclaimer